TeamStepping/Stepping.NET/docs/Installation.md

 ### Install DB Providers (optional)

+Stepping DB Providers are not required.

-You should install a DB provider if you want to execute the steps after a DB transaction commits.
+If you want to execute the steps after a DB transaction commits and ensure they will eventually be done, you should install them.

 1. Install the NuGet package:
    ```shell